Give the Heave-Ho to Frost Heave

 Freezing weather can lead to frost heave, when ice in the soil is pushed upward and outward on your foundation.

-protect your home from ice problems with solutions from Tar Heel Foundation SolutionsDuring the summer months, it’s nice to have ice for your drink, but during the winter, that ice can turn into a destructive force for your foundation.
-During the winter months, the water that is normally below ground can turn to ice and expand.
-That expansion can cause your basement or foundation slab to buckle and crack, resulting in more water coming into your basement.
-This is called frost heave and may result in long-term damage if left unchecked.
+protect your home from ice problems with solutions from Tar Heel Foundation SolutionsDuring the summer months, we think of ice as our friend – a refreshing way to keep our drinks cold.
+But when winter arrives, ice takes on a much different role, becoming a destructive force for your foundation.
+As temperatures drop, the water beneath the ground freezes and expands.
+This expansion can cause your basement or foundation slab to buckle and crack, leading to increased water seepage into your basement.
+This phenomenon, known as frost heave, can result in long-term damage if left unchecked.

 What is Frost Heave?